jiarong/blog/source/asseChi.rst

     ================  ======================  ===================
     method            reads mapped            contigs 95% covered
     ================  ======================  ===================
-    velvet + bwa-aln  344247/1002167 (0.344)  15631/35755 (0.437)
+    velvet + bwa-aln  397298/1002167 (0.396)  16132/42593 (0.379)
-    velvet + bwa-mem  664519/1002167 (0.663)  25258/35755 (0.706)
+    velvet + bwa-mem  761948/1002167 (0.760)  26573/42593 (0.624)
-    sga + bwa-aln     196769/1002167 (0.196)  12460/12492 (0.997)
+    sga + bwa-aln     456915/1002167 (0.456)  35296/38202 (0.924)
-    sga + bwa-mem     431830/1002167 (0.431)  12471/12492 (0.998)
+    sga + bwa-mem     750095/1002167 (0.748)  35715/38202 (0.935)
     ================  ======================  ===================

 SGA assembly
 ------------
 `String Graph Assembler <http://www.homolog.us/blogs/blog/2012/02/11/string-graph-assembler/>`__ (SGA) builds graph based on read overlap, so does not have read level chimeras.
 I add it here to see double check whether its contigs could be mostly >95% covered by bwa-aln.
-And the result is positive (Table 1).
+As shown in Table 1, more than 90% of contigs are covered by fully aligned reads (bwa-aln).
+The contigs not > 95% covered could be caused by reads contribute to more than one contigs and bwa-aln report one alignment for one read.

 I thought the difference between bwa-aln and bwa-mem are also good indicator of the chimeric level of contigs.
 This is the case for velvet assembly, but not for SGA.
-19.6% of reads are fully mapped by bwa-aln and already >95% covered 99.7% of the contigs, but additional 13.5% of reads are partially mapped to the same contigs already covered by reads fully mapped, so these reads does not contribute to build contigs in string graph and are probably sequences highly similar to the those fully mapped, e.g., same genes from the same taxa or house keeping genes.
+45.6% of reads are fully mapped by bwa-aln and already >95% covered 92.4% of the contigs, but additional 20.8% of reads are partially mapped to the same contigs already covered by reads fully mapped, so these reads does not contribute to build contigs in string graph and are probably sequences highly similar to the those fully mapped, e.g., same genes from the same taxa or house keeping genes.

 How to deal with the read level chimera?
 ----------------------------------------